sjsoad/CustomNavigation/README.md

 `let navigationController = NavigationController(rootViewController: YourViewController)`
 `window?.rootViewController = navigationController`

-If you want to add interaction to navigation controller, you can do next:
+If you want to add interaction(when navigation controller recognizes right swipe gesture to perform back action) to navigation controller, you can do next:

 `navigationController.set(interactive: true)`